Step 1: Prerequisites and Application Requirements

 • GRE scores can be submitted to PTCAS

-• Details regarding the Casper can be found at https://acuityinsights.app/.
+• Details regarding the Casper are available on their website.
 Scores sent directly to WesternU

 • Homeless Shelters / Soup kitchens / Food Banks